UOAF/bms_html_briefing/README.md

 ### Configuration
 - The app reads and writes `config.ini` next to the executable (or this repository root when run from source).
 If it does not exist, a default one is created on first launch.
-- Settings changed in the UI are persisted back to `config.ini`.
+- Settings changed in the UI are saved back to `config.ini` and theatersXXX.ini on "Save config" click.
 - Paths can be absolute or relative; relative paths are resolved from the folder where the executable/script lives.
 - Minimal example:
 ```